-To demystify the process, we asked top ski instructors and retail experts to break down the different types of skis and explain how you can get started in finding the right pair for you.
-They recommend starting by asking yourself a few questions about your skiing style: How experienced are you?
+To demystify the process, we asked top ski instructors and retail experts to break down the different types of skis and explain how you can find the right pair for you.
+They recommend asking yourself a few questions about your skiing style first: How experienced are you?
 Do you usually ski on hard-packed, man-made snow (typically found in the Northeast) that can get icy?
 Or do you like heading out West to Colorado or Utah where the snow is soft and powdery?
 Do you typically stick to groomed runs, or do you like to tackle the bumps and tougher terrain off the trails?

 Best overall skis

 According to Michael Rogan, coach of the Professional Ski Instructors of America — American Association of Snowboard Instructors (PSIA-AASI) Alpine Team (a hand-selected group of the country’s best ski instructors), the Nordica Enforcer ski, and its corresponding women-specific model the Santa Ana, is “the benchmark that everything else is measured against” — and it has been for much of the past decade.
 He says Nordica’s engineers stand out for really understanding “not only how to build a ski but also the needs of the consumer, and they’re not afraid to try some different things.”
 Sean Meszkat, a senior manager within Vail Resorts’ retail division, agrees that “the whole Nordica Enforcer line is still crushing it.”
-The 93 millimeter version is a good all-mountain option, but it’s also available in narrower and wider widths for different types of skiing.
+The 93 and 94 millimeter versions (for women and men respectively) are good all-mountain options, but they’re also available in narrower and wider widths for different types of skiing.

-The Blizzard Black Pearl had the most mentions among experts for a women-specific ski.
+Of all of the women-specific skis our experts recommended, the Blizzard Black Pearl was mentioned the most.
 Meszkat says the line is “still tops,” and Jim Fuller, divisional merchandise manager at Vail Resorts, adds that they’ve been “the No. 1 ski for years,” and that many of his female colleagues love skiing on them.
 While the Black Pearl model is available in several different waist-widths, the 88 millimeter version hits the sweet spot between a narrow, carving ski and a floatier powder ski.